From extraction to design

 Consultancy: From feasibility study to follow-up of start-up of new Units

-Carester offers a bespoke, expert service for junior mining companies (see insert), to support them in designing their rare earth extraction chain.
+Carester offers a bespoke, expert service for junior mining companies, to support them in designing their rare earth extraction chain.

 From an assessment of Capital costs and operating costs to organization of industrial unit start-up, including the design of suitable industrial mining units, Carester combines its expertise with its niche positioning to solve the problems faced by these new potential actors in rare earths.